causaly/zod-validation-error/README.v4.md

 #### Notes

-Alternatively, you may pass [createMessageBuilder options](#createMessageBuilder) `options` instead of a `MessageBuilder` instance.
-They options will be passed as arguments to the `createMessageBuilder` function.
+Alternatively, you may pass [createMessageBuilder options](#createMessageBuilder) directly as `options`.
+These will be used as arguments to create the `MessageBuilder` instance internally.

 ### fromZodError